Arikedb/arikedb-doc/tutorials/snap_deploy_tutorial.md

 ## Consuming the server

-Now we are ready to start using the server to store and read out real time data.
+Now we are ready to start using the server to store and read real time data.
  - [Consuming Arikedb from python](./python_client_tutorial.md)
  - [Consuming Arikedb from rust](./rust_client_tutorial.md)